 You should provide one of the following documents based on your circumstances: court order, marriage certificate, divorce decree/order, or other legal documents that support the name change.
 The VCF does not require originals – you may upload the document(s) to your online claim.

-Note, the VCF is required by law to offset any benefit paid by other collateral sources relating to the 9/11 attacks.
+Yes, however, the VCF is required by law to offset any benefit paid by other collateral sources relating to the 9/11 attacks.
 As a result, USVSST Fund payments made to victims who are also eligible for compensation from the VCF, will be subject to offset by the VCF.
 To be clear, the VCF is required to offset USVSST Fund payments made on account of 9/11-related injuries to the same victim.
-If the VCF victim and the USVSST Fund victim are not the same person (e.g., the USVSST Fund claim is because of a judgment entered for damages arising from the death of a spouse, parent, or sibling, even if the claimant is the same person), the VCF is not required to take an offset.

 1.11 If I participate in a lawsuit under the Justice Against Sponsors of Terrorism Act (JASTA), can I still file a VCF claim?